 For centuries, honey has been used as a natural skincare ingredient.
 Cleopatra even made it part of her daily bathing rituals to keep her skin smooth and firm!
-So what makes honey so sweet for our hair and skin?
+So, what makes honey so sweet for our hair and skin?
 First, it’s a humectant which means it attracts and retains moisture on our skin and hair.
 We use honey in our ultra-hydrating Helping Hands Hand Cream, which is made especially for those who frequently wash their hands or are prone to dryness.
 Together with organic cocoa butter and calming chamomile, it brings dry or cracked skin back from the brink.
 And with a formula that’s about 50 percent honey, our Fairly Traded Honey Shampoo softens and moisturizes the hair and scalp to keep your mane silky smooth and shiny.

 In addition to being deliciously sweet and beneficial for our skin and hair, honey is also a natural preservative.
 One of its superpowers is a seemingly eternal shelf life.
-Modern archaeologists have reported uncovering pots of the sweet stuff, completely preserved and ready to eat, inside tombs that are thousands of years old.
+Modern archaeologists have reported uncovering pots of the sweet stuff, completely preserved inside tombs that are thousands of years old.
 While this seems like a curious time-defying trick, it’s actually honey’s complex composition that gives it serious staying power.

 Despite being a thick liquid, honey contains very little water—and without it, it’s nearly impossible for bacteria or microorganisms to survive and spoil it.
 It’s also acidic, making it a harsh environment to microorganisms and essentially eliminating them before they can flourish.
 Lastly, honey also contains small amounts of the mild antiseptic hydrogen peroxide which keeps it pure and free of anything that could cause it to go bad.